Maaheen11/Image_Generation_With_Diffusion_Model/README.md

 ## Features

-- End-to-end PyTorch implementation of the DDPM framework
+- End-to-end PyTorch implementation of the DDPM
 - Forward and reverse diffusion processes
 - Support for linear and quadratic noise schedules
 - U-Net-based noise prediction with sinusoidal timestep embeddings